The Unsuspected: Plot

-Steven meets Matilda at the airport.
-She claims to have no memory of him or their marriage, despite compelling evidence unfolded for her.
 The next day, Steve takes the early train to town; Victor searches and finds a picture of Roslyn in Steve's wallet.
 In the city, Jane meets Steve.
 They have been working together to prove that Roslyn was murdered.
-Steve goes to Donovan, who takes him to Victor's to investigate and show Victor their new evidence that it was murder.
+Steve goes to Donovan and gives him new evidence, which Donovan later shows to Victor, indicating that Roslyn's death was a murder, that she received a phone call shortly before her death, and that someone hung up the phone.

 Althea, who had been on the phone with Roslyn at the time of the murder and concealed it from police, already suspects the extravagant Victor.
 She kept quiet because she, too, depends on Matilda's money.